grafana/agent/docs/flow/reference/components/discovery.relabel.md

 discovery.kubernetes component populates a set of `__meta_kubernetes_*` labels to provide information about the discovered Kubernetes resources.
-If a relabeling rule needs to store a label value temporarily, for example as the input to a subsequent rule, use the `__tmp` label name prefix, as it is guaranteed to never be used.
+If a relabeling rule needs to store a label value temporarily, for example as the input to a subsequent step, use the `__tmp` label name prefix, as it is guaranteed to never be used.

 Multiple `discovery.relabel` components can be specified by giving them